Affirm/SAP_Hybris_Affirm/README.md

 **Updating Affirm Settings:**
 {% note %}
-**Updating Affirm Settings:** Changes to the Affirm settings for BaseSite are made within AffirmConfigContainer, which is the container Affirm-related configurations.
+**Note:** Changes to the Affirm settings for BaseSite are made within AffirmConfigContainer, which is the container Affirm-related configurations.
 AffirmConfigContainer is added as an attribute to BaseSite to support Affirm.
 {% endnote %}
 To view or edit the Affirm configuration, within Hybris Backoffice, go to **WCMS → Website → ADMINISTRATION → Affirm Config Container for CMSSite**.
 ![vcnadmin](readme_images/adfd689-hybris_vcn_admin.png)